 In this context, I wish to draw your particular attention to two issues:

-Schedule: since the GNSO nominations are to be derived from stakeholder group recommendations, and due to the fact that the application deadline is close to Christmas holidays, the GNSO will require at least until the date of our January meeting (17 Jan, 2013), to communicate our selected nominees.
+Schedule: since the GNSO nominations are to be derived from stakeholder group recommendations, and due to the fact that the application deadline is close to Christmas holidays, the GNSO will require at least until the date of our January meeting (17 Jan, 2013), to communicate our endorsement of nominees.

 Composition: as in the first ATRT review, the GNSO requests four (4) ATRT2 member seats to be allocated by reference to the nominations from the respective Stakeholder Groups.
 We are aware that the final selection of the review team members is at your discretion.